Skip to main content Skip to footer

 Introduction

 This booklet provides information for you and your family regarding Dupuytren’s Contracture.
 Your decision on treatment must be based upon weighing the benefits against any risks.
 If you have any questions as you read through this leaflet then ask the doctor, nurse or therapist at your next visit.
-You may find it helpful to make a note of your questions before
+You may find it helpful to make a note of your questions before you see the doctor or nurse.

 What is Dupuytren’s disease?